gwerbin/vim-pkgload/README.md

 This program is [free, as in freedom](https://www.gnu.org/licenses/quick-guide-gplv3.html).

-    Pkgman: a package loader for Neovim and Vim 8 Copyright (C) 2017 Gregory Werbin
+    Pkgload: a package loader for Neovim and Vim 8 Copyright (C) 2017 Gregory Werbin

     This program is free software: you can redistribute it and/or modify